 Anyone who spends time maintaining their garden knows how frustrating it can be using old-style battery powered tools.
-Admittedly they are cleaner and quieter than petrol, are portable and ‘go-anywhere’ unlike mains electric powered tools, but up until recently their power has been limited.
+Admittedly they are cleaner and quieter than petrol, are portable and ‘go-anywhere’ unlike mains electric powered tools, but up until recently their power has been fairly limited.

 Lithium (from the Greek for stone, ‘lithos’ ) is the lightest metal and the least dense solid element we know.
-This makes it ideal for use in batteries, and keeps the weight of tools down.
+This makes it ideal for use in batteries and keeps the weight of tools down.

-True.
-But even this is changing.
+Well, the answer is, yes they can.
 New batteries are being developed all the time, they get lighter and more powerful with each generation and some of the latest models are providing power equitable to that of petrol engines.
 (See the example below)

-This situation can only improve with the research and development many companies are putting into this technology, making a truly battery-powered future possible, where all your powered tools can be stored and charged - one unit for all - with phenomenally improved running times and much shorter charging times.
+This situation can only improve with the research and development many companies are putting into the technology, making a truly battery-powered future possible, where all your powered tools can be stored and charged - one unit for all - with phenomenally improved running times and much shorter charging times.

 So, for example, you could cut your lawn while your hedge-cutter is charging, then cut your hedge while your leaf blower/vac is charging, then run your blower/vac while you charge your chainsaw, ready to make firewood.